 Credit Suisse: Real Returns for both business and mothers

 Many companies suffer a female ‘brain drain’ in middle and senior management.
-In response to this challenge, Credit Suisse piloted its Real Returns initiative, looking to increase the number of women returning to work after maternity.
+In response to this challenge, Credit Suisse's Real Returns initiative, looks to increase the number of women returning to work after maternity.
 Juliette Aplin of Credit Suisse reports on the project.

 For new mothers, how long is ‘too long’ to be out of the office?
 At what point do they feel like they have ‘missed out’ or ‘lost touch’ with workplace developments?

 Research findings from the Work Family Show indicate that one in five working mothers feels less confident about their professional abilities after a period off for maternity leave.
 And yet, companies across all industries are really suffering the effects of a female ‘brain drain’ at the middle and senior management levels.